Eminimo/Sample-Repository/README.md

 # Sample-Repository
-This is a simple repository
+This is a simple repository of my classroom activities